Harper-College-DavidBThomp/davidbthomp.github.io/README.md

 ## Assignment 11

 In this lesson, we learned about the HTML DOM and the interactions we can have with the DOM by using JavaScript.
 I have to admit that I was at a point where I should have had an in-depth understanding of what the DOM is, but the terminology confused and scared me a little bit.
 I learned that the DOM is the way that the documents are formatted, the "o" being the objects in the documents, and the "m" is the model which operated like a tree.
 In the future, using the DOM will allow me to modify and interpret pages using JavaScript.

+## Assignment 12

+In this session, I learned how to dynamically update HTML content.
+In conjunction with learning this, I also finally made it so that I can take multiple inputs from a single HTML textbox.
+This taught me how to use hidden elements, as well as get information from within tags in HTML.
+This is useful because storing data on the page may not be the most efficient, but it useful to store small amounts of data.
+I will be able to use this in the future by when I need to store small values of data temporarily for users, rather than server use.